LoneWolf93/dotfiles-openbox/README.md

 Hi,

-This repository is my actual dotfiles to work in openbox under Debian.
+This repository is my current dotfiles to work in openbox under Debian.

 I will do it by steps to make it easy.